 Benefits of Working with Simulators

-The simulators help students improve their assessment skills.
-They also provide students with the opportunity to evaluate abnormal as well as normal findings.
-Critical thinking, communication and teamwork skills are honed as students learn to manage the care of a simulated patient that responds to their interventions and decisions.
+The simulators help students and healthcare providers improve their skills.
+They also provide an opportunity to evaluate abnormal as well as normal findings.
+Critical thinking, communication and teamwork skills are enhanced as participants learn to manage the care of a simulated patient that responds to their interventions and decisions.

-If you have any question related to the simulation center or are interested in learning opportunities please contact the simulation center at 402-481-9288.
-More information about charges for services can be found here
+If you have any question related to the simulation center or are interested in learning opportunities please contact Barbara Sittner PhD, RN, APRN-CNS, ANEF Simulation Center Director at 402-481-8846.

 Students Learn How to Prepare for Real-Life Situations in Safe Environment